 Decathlon is most commendable for its entire industry chain control mode, which greatly reduces production costs and thus protects Decathlon’s competitiveness in product prices.
 According to official information, the Decathlon Group’s global sales in 2019 reached 12.4 billion euros, a year-on-year increase of 9%.
 It can be seen that Decathlon’s efficient industry chain operation mode is still exerting its power.

-Using RFID technology to complete the liquidation of goods in an instant
+Using RFID tag to complete the liquidation of goods in an instant

 It is understood that Decathlon has introduced RFID technology since 2013.
 After years of development, Decathlon has now integrated RFID technology into warehousing logistics, retail and omni-channel sales.

 After visiting the mall for a long time, the reporter conducted a brief communication with the Decathlon clerk.
 The clerk said: “At present, all commodities in the mall use RFID tags, and the mall’s self-service settlement service is also based on RFID technology.”
 Customers only need to put the purchased goods into a box, they can achieve fast reading and fast checkout.
 Because of the advantages of RFID wireless group reading, all commodity information can be summarized in an instant, completely eliminating the process of scanning code entry of each commodity in the supermarket.